Day-Cohort-77/server-side-dotnet-curriculum/book-2-entity-framework/chapters/auth-registration-login-updated.md

 By organizing our code with separate directories for DTOs and endpoints, we gain several benefits:

-1. **Better organization** - Authentication endpoints are grouped together, making them easier to find and modify.
+1. **Better organization** - Authentication endpoints and DTOs are grouped logically, making them easier to find and modify.
 2. **Improved maintainability** - The `Program.cs` file remains clean and focused on configuration.
-3. **Scalability** - As your application grows, you can add new endpoint classes and DTOs without cluttering `Program.cs`.
+3. **Scalability** - As your application grows, you can add new endpoint classes and DTOs without cluttering existing files.
-4. **Testability** - Endpoint classes can be tested independently.
+4. **Testability** - Endpoint classes and DTOs can be tested independently.
-5. **Separation of concerns** - DTOs are separated from endpoint logic, following the Single Responsibility Principle.
+5. **Reusability** - DTOs can be reused across different endpoints and services.
-6. **DTO reusability** - DTOs can be easily reused across different endpoints.
+6. **Single Responsibility Principle** - Each class has a single responsibility, making the code easier to understand and maintain.

 ## Summary